Thoughtworks (NASDAQ:TWKS) Issues FY 2022 Earnings Guidance

 Thoughtworks (NASDAQ:TWKS – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.47-$0.50 for the period, compared to the consensus estimate of $0.52.
+The company provided EPS guidance of $0.47-$0.50 for the period, compared to the consensus EPS estimate of $0.52.
 The company issued revenue guidance of $1.39 billion-$1.40 billion, compared to the consensus revenue estimate of $1.36 billion.
-Thoughtworks also updated its FY22 guidance to $0.47-0.50 EPS.
+Thoughtworks also updated its Q3 2022 guidance to $0.10-$0.11 EPS.

 Analysts Set New Price Targets

-In other news, insider Angela Ferguson sold 2,000 shares of the firm’s stock in a transaction on Thursday, July 14th.
-The stock was sold at an average price of $14.59, for a total value of $29,180.00.
-Following the completion of the transaction, the insider now directly owns 146,893 shares of the company’s stock, valued at $2,143,168.87.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-3.90% of the stock is currently owned by corporate insiders.
+In other news, insider Angela Ferguson sold 4,000 shares of the stock in a transaction that occurred on Tuesday, July 5th.
+The stock was sold at an average price of $14.36, for a total value of $57,440.00.
+Following the completion of the sale, the insider now directly owns 148,893 shares of the company’s stock, valued at $2,138,103.48.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Over the last three months, insiders sold 8,000 shares of company stock valued at $114,500.
+3.90% of the stock is owned by company insiders.

 Thoughtworks Holding, Inc provides technology consultancy services in North America, the Asia Pacific, Europe, and Latin America.
 The company's consultancy services integrate strategy, design, and software engineering to enable enterprises and technology disruptors to thrive as modern digital businesses.